mahafuzfaysal2104/AG-3-Cyber-Resilience-for-an-Agribusiness-Back-Office-PG5/evidence/faysal/week-10.md

 - **What I did:** Confirmed BKP01 uses `10.20.40.10/24` on `enp0s8`, confirmed the VLAN 40 gateway, and tested APP01 connectivity.

-- **Why I need to do this:** APP01 cannot push backups to BKP01 unless the VLAN and gateway configuration is correct.
+- **Why I need to do this:** APP01 cannot push backups to BKP01 unless the VLAN and gateway configuration are correct.

 - **Problem and Solution:** BKP01 had the correct VLAN 40 address and could reach the gateway and APP01.